chris-brugal/blockchain-work/README.md

 # blockchain-work

-Work/demo products learning Solidity and the blockchain.
+Learning Solidity and the blockchain.